davidkingsman/split-flap/README.md

 3D-files here on [Printables](https://www.prusaprinters.org/prints/69464-split-flap-display)!

 ## General
-The display's electronics use one ESP01 as the master and up to 16 Arduinos as slaves.
-The esp handles the web interface and communicates to the units via I2C.
+The display's electronics use 1 x ESP01 as the master and up to 16 Arduinos as slaves.
+The ESP handles the web interface and communicates to the units via I2C.
 Each unit is resposible for setting the zero position of the drum on startup and displaying any letter the master send its way.

-Assemble everything according to the instruction manual.
+Assemble everything according to the instruction manual which you can find on [GitHub](./Instructions/SplitFlapInstructions.pdf).

 ### PCB
 Gerber files are in the `PCB` folder.
+These are the scehematics for the PCB boards and say, what is needed and where.
 You need one per unit.
-Populate components according to the instruction manual on PrusaPrinters.
+Populate components according to the [instruction manual](./Instructions/SplitFlapInstructions.pdf).

 Options to potentially get boards created for you:
 - [PCB Way](https://www.pcbway.com/)